-Emissions of NMVOC are taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2019; Submission to the Convention on Longrange Transboundary Air Pollution'.
-The methodology for emission estimation for Asphalt roofing is based on the Tier 1 of EMEP/EEA 2019 methodology; multiplication of annual products amount by recommended Tier 1 emission factors.
+Emissions of NMVOC are taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020; Submission to the Convention on Longrange Transboundary Air Pollution'.

+The approach for emission estimation for Asphalt roofing is based on the Tier 1, and for Road paving with asphalt Tier 2 method, according to the EMEP/EEA 2019 methodology.